schung039/neural_manifolds_replicaMFT/README.md

 # Replica Mean Field Theory Analysis of Object Manifolds

 Analysis tool for measuring manifold classification capacity, manifold radius, and manifold dimension, implemented for the results in *[Untangling in Invariant Speech Recognition, (2019) NeurIPS](https://arxiv.org/abs/2003.01787)*.
-The code implements the technique first described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks, (2019) BioRxiv*.
+The code implements the technique first described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks, (2020) Nature Communications*.

 If you find this code useful for your research, please cite [our paper](https://arxiv.org/abs/2003.01787):
 ```